 Entrepreneurs: Cameron Mackugler

 The Seedsheet Gardening Kits are the perfect way for you to take control of your food and put a Farmers’ Market on your stoop, patio, porch, windowsill, yard, or roof.
-Each garden kit includes a recipe-inspired arrangement of plants so you can Grow Your Own: Herbs, Tacos, Salads, Caprese, Cocktails, and Hot Sauce.
+Grow Your Own Herbs, Tacos, Salads, Caprese, Cocktails, and Hot Sauce with the included recipe-inspired arrangement of plants in each garden kit.

 Seedsheet gardens pair with our innovative software program that tracks your garden’s growth and sends relevant tips, reminders, and recipes to help you grow from seed to supper!